plone/training/docs/gatsby/buildingsourceplugins.md

 Similar to what we did in the "Dynamic Pages" section, pages can be created for each of these nodes.

-The plone.restapi gives us data of children in `Folders` along with content itself.
+The `plone.restapi` gives us data of children in `Folders` along with content itself.

 This allows us to setup internal linking to ensure the structure as the Plone site.

-Navigation and breadcrumb data as well is provided by plone.restapi.
+Navigation and breadcrumb data as well is provided by `plone.restapi`.

 These also can be made into nodes and directly used in GatsbyJS.

 ## How It Works

-Before we get into using the plone.restapi, let us first understand how node creation works.
+Before we get into using the `plone.restapi`, let us first understand how node creation works.

 Source plugins run on GatsbyJS build time to pull data from a source, cache it, create nodes and a lot more.